jorgezelaz/42.piscine/README.md

-Mis primeros pasos por este mundo de la mano de C 🐣
+My first steps with C 🐣